AppSheet is a subscription service.

 When there is a failure processing a credit card payment, you will receive an email notification indicating that the credit card information should be updated.
 You can go to your account Billing page and update your card information.
 In the interim, your app status will remain active and the access to your app won't be affected for up to 15 days from the date the email notification was sent.

-Our credit-card charges are United States dollar-based, and cards based in countries outside the US may have security constraints that disable foreign charges.
-Unfortunately, we are unable at the moment to charge directly in currencies other than United States dollars.
+Our credit card charges are United States dollar-based, and cards based in countries outside the US may have security constraints that disable foreign charges.
+Unfortunately, we are currently unable to charge directly in currencies other than United States dollars.